Eggshells and Diamonds

 "It's a lovely night," she said as her eyes wandered the stars.
 It wasn't the most beautiful night she had ever seen, but it would have to do.

 "What about me is mean?
-From my view, I am a very kind person," she said.
+From my view, I am a very kind person."

 Amy scoffed.
 "You're such a fake.
 All you do is act like a little goody two shoes, and once all attention is on you then you hog it all.
 The only thing I ever hear is 'Oh look how sweet Harper is.
 She is so amazing.
 Why can't you be more like Harper.
 Harper, Harper, Harper.'
 I'm sick of it."

 She felt flustered.
 Everyone had been so nice to her here, aside from Amy.
 She didn't even realize how that had affected the young teenage girl.
 "I didn't even know.
 I'm sorry.
 Although, perhaps this is a sign.
-Why don't we have a little friendly competition to be the nicest we can to everyone," she offered.
+Maybe if you were a bit more kind, everyone would give you more attention."

 Another scoff.
 "Can you just... take me home?
 I, uh, don't have a ride," Amy muttered.
 She seemed to despise that she had to ask.